JetBrains/guide/site/go/tutorials/bookstore_rest_api/db_setup/index.md

 ## PostgreSQL

-For this tutorial, I will be using postgres as my preferred database.
+For this tutorial, I will be using Postgres as my preferred database.
-Postgres has become the dominant open source database with very good and maintained drivers for Go.
+Postgres has become the dominant open source database with well maintained drivers for Go.

-When developing and deploying, you want to make sure all software and configuration matches expectations and can be reproduced.
+When developing and deploying an application, you want to make sure all software and configuration matches expectations and can be reproduced.
 Containers solve this problem for us.
-I will use Docker Desktop to spin up a container, which will be quite easy and straightforward.
+I will use Docker Desktop to spin up a container.

 Let's use Docker to get a postgres-enabled image for our container.
 This saves us a ton of work: we don't have to download/install/configure a local postgres server.